sbt/sbt-web/README.md

 * File directory layout conventions for resources intended to be served by a web server (otherwise known as assets)
 * Incremental execution of fine-grained operations within sbt tasks
-* Utilities for managing [Akka](http://akka.io/) from within sbt (sbt-web based plugins use Akka)
 * Utilities for managing [WebJars](http://www.webjars.org/) including the ability to extract a WebJar's contents on to disk
 * Standardised reporting of compilation style errors

 sbt-web was driven from the desire to factor out client-side web concerns from the [Play Framework](http://www.playframework.com/).
-However sbt-web is entirely independent of Play and can be used for any project that uses sbt as its build system.
+However, sbt-web is entirely independent of Play and can be used for any project that uses sbt as its build system.

 For an overview of sbt-web: http://www.ustream.tv/recorded/42774873